mayuran81/Mayuran_Siva/README.md

 ### Running

-Run the following maven command from the command prompt. command prompt should be in the same folder level as where parentControl level.
-This is the same level as where pom file is
+Run the following maven command from the command prompt. command prompt should be in the same folder level as where pom file of the downloaded project is.

-As an example
+As an example if the downloaded zip is in c:\dev\Mayuran_Siva, cd to ParentControl

-c:\dev\ParentControl
+c:\dev\Mayuran_Siva\ParentControl

 Run the following command